mobile app bar

 7 Years After Larry Bird Called Michael Jordan 'God', Charles Barkley Echoed A Similar Sentiment Months After Losing In 6 In The NBA Finals

-If there was ever an adjustment period needed to get acclimatized to the NBA, Michael Jordan never showed it.
-Despite being on a mediocre team, he routinely put up great performances every night for the Bulls.
-In 1986, he dialed things up to 11 against Larry Bird and the Boston Celtics.
-Despite Chicago eventually falling short in the contest, Bird personally came out to say ‘that was god disguised as Michael Jordan’.
-Just 7 years after this quote, Charles Barkley’s Phoenix Suns would lose out to the Bulls in six games in the NBA Finals.
-In response to the tough loss, Barkley’s quote months after the incident would echo a similar sentiment to that of Bird, further deifying the Bulls superstar.
+In 1986, Michael Jordan dropped a magnificent 63-point performance against Larry Bird and the Boston Celtics.
+Despite Chicago eventually falling short in the contest, Bird personally came out to say ‘that was God disguised as Michael Jordan’.
+Just seven years after this, Charles Barkley’s Phoenix Suns would lose out to the Chicago Bulls in six games in the NBA Finals.
+In response to the tough loss, Barkley would echo a similar sentiment to that of Bird, further deifying the legend of the Bulls superstar.

 Game 1 of the Celtics vs. Bulls series in 1986 wasn’t particularly close.
-Boston blew out the Chicago side with a final score of 123-104.
-However, Jordan came back with a vengeance in Game 2, scoring 63 points at the Garden.
-Unfortunately, the Bulls still failed to seal the victory, losing 131-135.
-However, MJ did leave Bird stunned after the contest, leading to his famous quote.
+Boston breezed past the Chicago side with a final score of 123-104.
+However, Jordan came back with a vengeance in Game 2, scoring 63 points at the Boston Garden.
+Unfortunately, the Bulls still failed to win the game.
+They got swept in that series 0-3.

 Reggie Miller never called Jordan by his name